-A single potency, the same potency, is capable of accomplishing opposite things (as we saw in chap.
-2).
+A single potency, the same potency, is capable of accomplishing opposite things.
 Potency is not an actual state or a mode of being a quality or quantity.
 It is the name for the fact that someone at‐work being healthy can also be sick; and because of this, that health or sickness will necessarily belong to this being here at different times.

 This description of potency is periphrastic for a reason: it avoids characterizing potency in terms of an abstraction like temperature.
-The continuum marked out by the opposites is an abstraction derived from potency.
+The continuum marked out by the opposites is an abstraction derived from the poles of change.
 But the continuum is not a being: what is there is only, for example, something hot; its ability to be hot includes, implies, and is also at the same time the ability to be cold.
 Potency is immanent and concrete; it is not related to a transcendent type: the potency is for being hot or cold, not for having a temperature.

-(ii) Speaking abstractly, we might say that potency lays out a range of things that can be the case—say, a capacity to be hot, lukewarm, and cold.
+(ii) Speaking abstractly, however, we say that potency lays out a range of things that can be the case—say, a capacity to be hot, lukewarm, and cold.
 But potency is also what limits a thing to a single accomplishment along this range:

 Even if one wishes and desires to do two things at the same time or to do contrary things, one will not do them, and there is no potency for doing them at the same time, since a thing will do the things it is capable of in the way it is capable of them.
 (Met.
 IX.5 1048a21–25)

 A being can only be one thing at a time in the same respect.
 The phrase “there is no potency for doing them at the same time” shows that Aristotle is presenting this fact as a feature of potency, not of activity: potency is finite in this way.
 The capacity to be actively hot means that when a thing is hot it is not capable of being actively cold at the same time and in the same respect.
 Thus, the capacity to be hot or cold is the capacity to be either actively hot or actively cold, not the capacity to be both hot and cold.
 Capabilities are only capable of one thing at a time.
 Negatively put, being capable means being unable to be at work in more than one way in a certain respect at a certain time.
 Positively put: being capable means being able to do things in the way that one is capable of doing them.
 Potencies are causally specific: they narrow what a thing can do to one thing at a time.
-Let us call this the Singularity Principle, since it is an outcome of the singular specificity of potencies.
+I shall call this the Singularity Principle, since it is an outcome of the singular specificity of potencies.

-(iii) Let us call the third point, that the same potency admits of being active or not active (Met.
+(iii) I shall call the third point, that the same potency admits of being active or not active (Met.
 IX.9 1050b8–16), the Binary Principle.
 It rejects the idea that the capacities for action and inaction are different.